-Students who finish the program can move directly into second year courses in most programs within the Faculty of Arts and Social Sciences.
-There are a few programs that require the completion of the first year content in that subject before second year courses can be taken, such as Sustainability, Psychology, and many Science subjects.
+Students who finish the program with a grade of B- or higher can move directly into second year courses in most programs within the Faculty of Arts and Social Sciences.
+There are a few programs that require the completion of the first year content in that subject before second year courses can be taken, such as Sustainability and Psychology.
 Please consult the Academic Calendar for a complete list of degree requirements by program.